-Worried about price-fixing?
-Check out the dairy aisle
+Loblaw’s behaviour is outrageous.
+But so are other schemes to fix the cost of food

 On the other hand, the penalty imposed on Canadians because of the bread-fixing scheme might tally up to a few hundred million dollars.
 Loblaw Cos.
 Ltd., which has admitted its role in setting prices, is offering consumers $25 gift cards as part of a payout that could cost the company $150-million.

-Compare that with the supply management tax.
-The Organization for Economic Co-operation and Development has calculated that Canadian dairy consumers alone spent an average of $2.6-billion more per year than they should have in the decade to 2011.
+Compare that with the supply-management tax: The Organization for Economic Co-operation and Development has calculated that Canadian dairy consumers alone spent an average of $2.6-billion more a year than they should have in the decade to 2011.
 That's because prices Canadian dairy farmers get for their milk are consistently about 30 per cent higher than the world price.

-Not only is this dubious social policy endorsed by Ottawa, but all three parties in the House of Commons and most provinces have repeatedly vowed to defend the regime against various trade challenges, including from the United States in the ongoing renegotiation of the North American free-trade agreement.
+Not only is this dubious social policy endorsed by Ottawa, but all three parties in the House of Commons and most provinces have repeatedly vowed to defend the regime against various trade challenges, including from the United States in the continuing renegotiation of the North American free-trade agreement.

-The bread probe is a costly and embarrassing blow to Loblaw and its parent George Weston Ltd. But things could have been a whole lot stickier.
+The bread probe is a costly and embarrassing blow to Loblaw and its parent, George Weston Ltd. But things could have been a whole lot stickier.
 Last month, the Competition Bureau quietly closed a 3½-year investigation into allegations that Loblaw was abusing its dominant position to squeeze suppliers.
 The federal agency, which said there was insufficient evidence, has been investigating the pricing practices of Loblaw – Canada's largest grocery chain – since the company swallowed Shoppers Drug Mart in 2014.

 For decades, food manufacturers and independent retailers have complained that the big Canadian chains exploit their market clout to extract deep discounts, high fees and other concessions.
 Loblaw has been the most frequent target of their gripes, blamed for using aggressive pricing policies, including unilateral handling fees and other charges.